This article outlines what you can do improve the accessibility of your Vidyard players for viewers with disabilities.

 The article is also divided into sections based on WCAG 2.0's Level A and Level AA success criteria.
 For each success criteria you'll find a link to W3C’s Understanding WCAG 2.0 document which provides more detailed descriptions, examples, strategies, and other important resources to guide you toward meeting web accessibility standards.

-Any canned/pre-made actions in Vidyard are design to meet our current accessibility standards out of the box.
+Any canned/pre-made actions in Vidyard are designed to meet our current accessibility standards out of the box.
 However, for any custom actions that you create (where you can add your own HTML, CSS, JS), you may need to ensure that you follow any relevant accessibility standards for your business, industry, or jurisdiction.

 If you have written code for a custom action, please refer to the WCAG 2.1 criteria to ensure your custom action content is accessible.
 Here are a few primary points to consider: